thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 ## Riding out of Vallaki -- Day 13 since the party arrived in Barovia

 Magda prepares more salve.
-The party ride out towards the tower on the road to Kresk.
+The party ride out towards the tower on the road to Krezk.

 Varian notices they are being followed throughout the day.
 As night falls, and the Barovian mists begin to roll in, they suppose that whoever is following them will likely not be able to see them either, and they stop to rest for the evening.

-On the Road to the Tower at Kresk -- Day 14 since the party arrived in Barovia
+## On the Road to the Tower at Krezk -- Day 14 since the party arrived in Barovia

 As midnight passes, Magda takes first watch, and when she hears snarling out in the fog, she sends her new familiar Eden to have a look.